bwakedavis/bwakedavis.github.io/content/blog/solidity/index.markdown

 ### Deployment

-*Ether* is used to pay block rewards, pay transaction fee and can be transferred betwwen accounts.
+*Ether* is used to pay block rewards, pay transaction fee and can be transferred between accounts.
 *Wei* one ether equals to 10 ^ 18 wei.

-*Gas* - total amount of computation used to proecess each transaction on the blockchain is measured in gas.
+*Gas* - total amount of computation used to process each transaction on the blockchain is measured in gas.
-The purpose of gas is to limit the amount of computations that a transction can do. eg. an eternal loop.
+The purpose of gas is to limit the amount of computations that a transaction can do. eg. an eternal loop.

 *Gas limit* is the maximum amount of gas you're willing to use.Set by you.
-*Block gas limit* is the maximum amount alowed in the blockchain set by the network.
+*Block gas limit* is the maximum amount allowed in the blockchain set by the network.

 *Gas price* - Is the amount of ether you're willing for one gas.